2005–06 South Pacific cyclone season: Tropical Cyclone Urmil

-On January 13, Tropical Disturbance 06F formed over the open waters of the south Pacific Ocean on January 13, about 370 km (230 mi) west of American Samoa..
+On January 13, Tropical Disturbance 06F formed over the open waters of the south Pacific Ocean, about 370 km (230 mi) west of American Samoa.
 Forming in the wake of Cyclone Tam, the disturbance rapidly organized within a favorable environment, including warm waters and moderate wind shear.
 RSMC Nadi upgraded 06F to Tropical Cyclone Urmil while the system was near Niuatoputapu, Tonga.
 At 0600 UTC on January 14, the JTWC classified Urmil as Tropical Cyclone 07P.
 The storm reached peak winds of 110 km/h (70 mph) according to both the RSMC Nadi and the JTWC, making it a high-end Category 2 cyclone on the Australian Scale.
 Stronger wind shear and faster forward motion caused the storm to become disorganized and devoid of convection.
 On January 15, Urmil transitioned into an extratropical cyclone, and was subsequently absorbed into the mid-latitude westerlies.

 Upon being designated Tropical Disturbance 06F, tropical cyclone alerts and strong wind warnings were issued for Niue, Tonga, the Cook Islands, and French Polynesia.
 A flood advisory and small craft advisory were issued for Samoa.
 Early on January 14, 06F passed close to Tafahi and Niuatoputapu, produced heavy rains and near gale-force winds over the islands.
 The highest winds in Tonga were recorded on Niuatoputapu; sustained winds reached 35 km/h (25 mph) with gusts to 65 km/h (40 mph).
 The winds caused minor damages, mainly limited to vegetation.
 Some fruit trees were damaged, mainly banana trees.
 The rains from Urmil exaggerated flooding produced by Cyclone Tam just a few days earlier.